31.2 PLACEMENT OF BRIDGEHEAD COUNTERS

 31.61 ATTACKS FROM BRIDGEHEADS: Only two ground units may attack out of a bridgehead during offensive ground combat (EXCEPTIONS: Airborne, Chindits, marines, commandos, armor units in a breakthrough hex and Russian 3-3 infantry units designated as shock armies).

 31.62 OVERSTACKED UNITS COUNTED FOR ATTRITIONS: All the ground units in a bridgehead are counted if otherwise eligible to participate in attrition combat.
 If a bridgehead is adjacent to two fronts, some of the units may make an offensive attack on one front while the remainder are counted for attrition on the other front.

 A. All the ground units in a bridgehead defend against enemy offensive attacks.

-B. Infantry and replacement units defending in bridgeheads are not subject to a negative DM when attacked by exploiting armor (15.33A) or when subject to a "7" or higher winter effect (15.33G).
+B. Infantry and replacement units defending in bridgeheads are not subject to a negative DM when attacked by exploiting armor (15.33A), if their CTL is zero or less (15.33C) or when subject to a "7" or higher winter effect (15.33G).